 Many of us find ourselves wondering whether we should save for our children's education now or funnel extra money into our retirement funds.
 Eventually, when college bills begin to roll in, we may feel pressure to reduce our retirement contributions in order to pay tuition bills.

-If you want to pay or help pay for your kids' college education expenses and aren't exactly sure how to do that, check out 5 ways to pay for college.
+If you want to pay or help pay for your kid’s college education expenses and aren't exactly sure how to do that, check out 5 ways to pay for college.

 7. Make home improvements.

-Not only is your home your sanctuary, but it's probably one of your most valuable assets.
+Not only is your home your sanctuary, but it's also probably one of your most valuable assets.
 Taking care of it makes it more comfortable for you, and it boosts resale value if you ever decide to move.

 When it comes to home improvement projects, not all are created equal.
-Consider prioritizing budget-friendly kitchen and bathroom remodels, and roof and window upgrades, to add the most value.
-Use Guard and Reserve pay to make upgrades over time so you don't have to go into debt.
+Consider prioritizing budget-friendly kitchen and bathroom remodels, and roof and window upgrades to add the most value.
+Use Guard and Reserve pay to make upgrades over time, so you don't have to go into debt.

 8. Add to or build a family vacation fund.

-Guard and Reserve earnings should be used for more than just paying off debt.
+Guard and Reserve income should be used for more than just paying off debt.
 Research shows the majority of service members' stress comes from their obligation to spend time away from family.
 And it goes both ways.
 Families who are left behind often feel overwhelmed, worried and lonely.

 To reduce this stress, budget some of your drill pay to spend time with your family.
-Go on a small weekend vacation, visit that nice restaurant you've always wanted to try, or spend a day being a tourist in your own city.
+Go on a small weekend vacation, visit that nice restaurant you've always wanted to try or spend a day being a tourist in your own city.